Public Safety Parking Services

 - Decal Permit--For all cars and trucks, the decal permit must be completely attached to the inside of the front windshield, passenger side, lower corner.
 It may not be attached with tape or other similar materials not provided by the Parking Office.
 Only one vehicle may be registered to a decal.

 - Hangtag Permit--For all cars and trucks, the hangtag permit may be displayed from either the rearview mirror or on the dashboard, with the side designating the lot visible through the front windshield.
 Up to four vehicles may be registered to a hangtag.
+The permit number and expiration date must be visible through the front windshield of the vehicle.

 - Motorcycle Permit--For motorized two-wheeled vehicles, the permit is to be placed in a conspicuous spot near the license plate.